Link to Content Area

 Picture of the Supreme Court

-At present, the national Supreme Court is located in Taipei City where the central government is located.
-The Supreme Court exercises jurisdiction over the appeals from judgments of High Courts or their branches as courts of first instance in criminal and civil cases; appeals from judgments of High Courts or their branches as courts of second 31 instance in civil and criminal cases; appeals from rulings of High Courts or their branches; extraordinary appeals or any other case as specified by laws.
-The Supreme Court is the court of last instance which reviews the law and does not investigate facts.
+The Supreme Court is located in Taipei City where the central government is.
+The Supreme Court exercises jurisdiction over the appeals against civil or criminal judgments of High Courts or their branches as courts of first instance, appeals against civil or criminal judgments of High Courts or their branches as courts of second instance, appeals against rulings of High Courts or their branches, and extraordinary appeals or any other cases as specified by laws.
+The Supreme Court is the court of last instance; it only reviews the law and does not investigate facts.
 Therefore, not all cases can be appealed to the Supreme Court.
-Only cases in which the law mandates a third-instance reason can be appealed to the Supreme Court.
+Only cases that have grounds for the third instance as stipulated by law may be appealed to the Supreme Court.

 (II) Administrative Courts

-A. District Administrative Litigation Division of High Administrative Court
+A. District Administrative Litigation Divisions of High Administrative Courts

 Picture of Taiwan High Administrative Court

-B. High Administrative Litigation Division of High Administrative Court
+B. High Administrative Litigation Divisions of High Administrative Courts

 Since August 15, 2023, "High Administrative Litigation Divisions" have been established in three high administrative courts located in Taipei, Taichung, and Kaohsiung.
-These divisions preside over first-instance ordinary litigation proceedings, and urban planning review proceedings.
+These divisions preside over the first-instance ordinary litigation proceedings and urban planning review proceedings.
 Additionally, they handle appeals or interlocutory appeals arising from small claims proceedings, traffic adjudication litigation proceedings, and detention sanction proceedings.
-They also handle appeals or interlocutory appeals from ordinary proceedings in which the district administrative litigation divisions serve as the court of first instance as stipulated by law.
+They also review the appeals or interlocutory appeals in ordinary proceedings against court decisions of the district administrative litigation divisions.

 C. The Supreme Administrative Court